 Find out about the characteristics and origins of each of our dog breed groups!

-There are many different types of dog.
+There are many different kinds of dog.

 Which breeds go in which dog breed group is a decision made by a Kennel Club.

 Which Kennel Club makes that decision depends upon which is the body which presides over the registration of pedigree dogs in your region.

 In the USA this is the American Kennel Club (AKC) In the UK this is the Kennel Club (KC).

 In many countries around the world dogs Kennel Clubs divide dogs into just seven main groups or types of dog.

 Each individual pedigree breed belongs to just one of these groups.
 And it isn’t always the group you might expect.

 To confuse the issue, these groups are sometimes given different names by different Kennel Clubs

 Variation in dog breed group names